 The parts of a debit card

-Customer Service Number: Call this toll-free number when you questions about your account.
+Call this toll-free number when you have questions about your account.

-Card Verification Value (CVV): This number is unique to your card.
-When you use your card to make purchases over the phone or Internet, some merchants may require you to supply this number to confirm that you have the card with you.
+This number is unique to your card.
+When you use your card to make purchases over the phone or Internet, some merchants may require you to supply the last three digits of this number to confirm that you have the card with you.

-Click the Next button to practice your ATM skills.
+Click the Next button to learn about using and managing your accounts.